tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
+Let's double check the regression model with the transformed variables.

 This does look like the plot we've been looking so much.
-The fit tremendously.
-Now the regression is a much better representation of the relationship between the variables.
+Now the regression line is a much better representation of the relationship between the variables.

-You know what this means?
+Do you know what it means?
 We've got something that really improves the predictions of weight.
 Our boss will be so happy!

 As you may be thinking, this chart is in the log-transformed space.
 So, it means we simply pass a logarithm of the length to the model and it gives us the predicted logarithm of the weight.